trongate/trongate-desktop-app/README.md

 Edit 'package.json' "win": {"target": "zip"}

 - change output to a zip file > set 'target' to 'zip'
-- change output as a self installer - note: both will install to %localAppData%\Programs\Trongate\
+- change output as a self-installer - note: both will install to %localAppData%\Programs\Trongate\
   - (exe) > set 'target' to 'nsis'
   - (msi) > set 'target' to 'msi'